Michie740/medical-record-management/README.md

 Create a patient view to add updates, fill out forms, etc.\
 Create patient roster for individual doctors (based on rounds)\
 Ease of deployment and migration
+HIPAA compliance
+Import records from other software\
+Export records to a common format\